Enrol for an APA referencing workshop from the Workshops box on Library website homepage.

-You are entirely responsible for your own references, even if you do get assistance from library staff or anyone else.
-Library staff will not check your references for you, but they may give you feedback and advice on your references.
-However, you make the final call on how you write and format your references.
+Library staff will not check your references for you, but they may give you feedback and advice.
+You make the final call on how you write and the format.

-There are a number of resources that you can use to check your references yourself.
-This library guide is a good start, but if you can't find the answer you need you can consult the APA 7th publication manual or the APA style website.
+There are a number of resources that you can use to check your references.
+This library guide is a good start.
+If you can't find the answer consult the APA 7th manual (Publication manual of the American Psychological Association.
+2020, Seventh edition.), or the APA blog or website.

 To identify a chapter from an edited book, look for the information after the title of the chapter.
-If it says "In..." followed by the editor(s)' names, the title of the book, the page range and the name of the publisher, you can know that it is a chapter from an edited book.
+If it says "In..." followed by the editor(s)' names, the title of the book, the page range and the name of the publisher, it will be a chapter in a book.
 Chapters in an edited book are often written by different authors.

 Reports are harder to identify as they have a similar structure to some other formats such as books or websites.
 Look for the word 'report' in the title or the URL, though not all reports will have it.
 They sometimes have no publisher or the publisher is a government agency or organisation.
-The date given is just the year, not the year, month day like websites are.
+If it is a downloadable report reference using the information in the pdf.

 If you have a full journal title and need to know the abbreviated title (or vice versa), try the following tools: